hepatitis

 Hepatitis F and G

 Some cases of hepatitis transmitted through contaminated food or water are attributed to the hepatitis F virus (HFV), which was first reported in 1994.
-Another virus isolated in 1996, the hepatitis G virus (HGV), is believed to be responsible for a large number of sexually transmitted and bloodborne cases of hepatitis.
+Another virus isolated in 1996, the hepatitis G virus (HGV), is a cause of sexually transmitted and bloodborne cases of hepatitis.
 HGV causes acute and chronic forms of the disease and often infects persons already infected with HCV.

 Other causes